-Andrew Sharman is the CEO of international culture and leadership consultancy RMS, he holds masters degrees in international health and safety law, and in industrial psychology and organisational behaviour.
+Professor Doctor Andrew Sharman is the managing partner of international culture and leadership consultancy RMS, he holds masters degrees in international health and safety law, and in industrial psychology and organisational behaviour and a doctoral degree in leadership & culture transformation.
 He revels in the interplay between compliance and culture.
 With a safety career exceeding two decades he has guided global leaders in their commitment to zero accidents and towards safety excellence across a range of industry sectors including aviation, construction, power generation and supply, fast moving consumer goods, oil and gas, and manufacturing.
-His experience now spans more than one hundred countries across five continents.
+His experience now spans more than 130 countries across five continents.

 Andrew is Professor of Leadership and Safety Culture at the European Centre for Executive Development (CEDEP) at Fontainebleau in France, and also teaches at CalTech, the California Institute of Technology in Pasadena, California, USA, at executive eduction school IMD in Lausanne, Switzerland, and at the University of Zurich, Switzerland.
 He has a reputation as a thoughtful, innovative, engaging orator and speaks extensively on the subjects of risk management, safety culture, leadership and organizational behaviour with corporations and NGOs.
-He has chaired or given keynote papers at more than three hundred professional development events around the world including the prestigious TED conferences.
-Andrew is the former Vice Chairman of the Board, and now Vice President of the Institution of Occupational Safety & Health (IOSH), the world’s largest professional health and safety membership organization representing over 47,000 members globally.
+He has chaired or given keynote papers at more than five hundred professional development events around the world including the prestigious TED conferences.
+Andrew is the President of the Institution of Occupational Safety & Health (IOSH), the world’s largest professional health and safety membership organization representing over 47,000 members globally.
 He is Chairman of the Board of the Institute of Leadership & Management, and Trustee and Non-Executive Director of the Earth Focus Foundation.